expressjs/expressjs.com/astro/src/content/api-reference/en/5x/req-stale.md

 ---
 title: req.stale
-description: Indicates whether the request is "stale," and is the opposite of `req.fresh`.
+description: Indicates whether the request is stale, and is the opposite of req.fresh.
 menuTitle: req.stale
 ---